 Secure the yard

 If you plan to keep your cat or dog outdoors, enclosing your yard with a fence or wireless containment system should be your top priority.
 It will not entirely prevent your pet from wandering, but it will encourage them to stick around.
+A wireless fence system can be generally easy to install, and not too costly if you can DIY.
 Build a warm, dry shelter – like a doghouse – that will protect them during severe weather conditions.
 Install a pet door, so they can have a place to retreat if threatened by a wild animal.

 Check for spills